knobs-dials/phplatex/README.md

 - Image generation can take a second per image.
 You may hit your configured PHP max_execution_time limit a few times before a page with a lot of TeX images is all built and cached.
 - Uses \nonstopmode, meaning latex will try to best-guess-fix errors it can, rather than complain.
 You can get away with some bad TeX
-- There is no input filter on what TeX is allowed. *Know what this means security-wise - USE AT YOUR OWN RISK*.
-  In particular, the processes can do everything the effective user (of the apache process) can.
 - I'm no particular fan of PHP, but this does make it pretty portable.